opentrustlabs/opentrust-identity/README.md

     "password": "mypassword"
 }
 ```

+It should return a status code of 403 if there is not a valid authorization token or if the credentials
+are not valid, a 404 if the user is not found, and 200 otherwise.

 For the profile endpoint, it uses a method of `GET` and has one required query param: `email`.
 It returns
 a JSON object of